 - Now the window is maximized, right click the Title bar and choose ‘Properties’ then choose the ‘Options’ tab as shown below:

-- Tick ‘QuickEdit Mode’ and press OK – in future your desktop shortcut will always open the Command Prompt in a maximized window.
+- Tick ‘QuickEdit Mode’ and press OK – in future your desktop shortcut will always open up in a maximized window.

-Full Screen Command Prompt In Windows 7 and Vista – There are several methods to display a full screen Command Prompt in Windows 7 and Vista with varying degrees of difficulty – some are temporary workarounds, others are permanent:
+Full Screen Command Prompt In Windows 7 and Vista – There are several methods to display it full screen in Windows 7 and Vista with varying degrees of difficulty – some are temporary workarounds, others are permanent:

-1. Disable Graphics Driver – Disabling the graphics driver means that the graphics adapter no longer uses the newer WDDM driver (that prevents full screen Command Prompt).
+1. Disable Graphics Driver – Disabling the graphics driver means that the graphics adapter no longer uses the newer WDDM driver (which prevents full screen).
 You can then employ the ALT + ENTER hotkey to display a true full screen Command Prompt window.

-[Disabling the graphics driver will reduce your screen resolution to a very low level e.g. 800x600 and you lose the Aero interface etc – it is therefore best as a temporary measure]
+[Disabling the graphics driver will reduce your screen resolution to a very low level e.g. 800×600 and you lose the Aero interface etc – it is therefore best as a temporary measure]

 To disable the graphics driver: